mui/toolpad/docs/setup.md

 ## docker-compose

-The easiest way to run MUI Studio locally is through docker-compose.
+The easiest way to run MUI Toolpad locally is through docker-compose.

 ### prerequisits